mspnp/cloud-design-patterns/docs/event-sourcing.md

 - When you want flexibility to be able to change the format of materialized models and entity data if requirements change, or&mdash;when used in conjunction with CQRS&mdash;you need to adapt a read model or the views that expose the data.

-- When used in conjunction with CQRS, and eventual consistency is acceptable while a read model is updated.
-Ot, the performance impact incurred in rehydrating entities and data from an event stream is acceptable. <<RBC: Will the reader know what in the heck rehydrating is?
-Again, not a term in common usage.>>
+- When used in conjunction with CQRS, and eventual consistency is acceptable while a read model is updated, or the performance impact of rehydrating entities and data from an event stream is acceptable.

 This pattern might not be useful in the following situations: